sparkfun/SparkFun_RTK_Everywhere_Firmware/docs/firmware_update_ublox.md

 Torch: ![Feature Not Supported](img/Icons/RedDot.png) / EVK: ![Feature Supported](img/Icons/GreenDot.png)

-The following products contain the following u-blox receivers:

-* RTK EVK: ZED-F9P
+The u-blox ZED-F9P is the GNSS receiver inside the RTK EVK.
+The RTK EVK also contains the u-blox NEO-D9S for receiving L-Band corrections.
+The following describes how to update the firmware on the ZED-F9P and NEO-D9S modules.

 The firmware loaded onto the ZED-F9P and NEO-D9S receivers is written by u-blox and can vary depending on the manufacture date.
 The RTK Firmware (that runs on the ESP32) is designed to flexibly work with any u-blox firmware.
 Upgrading the ZED-F9x/NEO-D9S is a good thing to consider but is not crucial to the use of RTK products.